Three free apps that could cut your everyday costs

 If you're not already a library member, some libraries will allow you to join online, or you may have to visit in person to register.

-Libby works on Apple, Android, Kobo and most e-readers except Kindle.
 The app offers a range of accessibility features, including adjustable fonts, dyslexic font, and text-to-speech.

-Free on IOS, Google Play
+Parkhound: Free on iOS, Google Play

-This clever app lets you find and rent private parking spaces with a few taps of your phone.
+This app lets you find and rent private parking spaces with a few taps of your phone.

 If the thought of paying $50 per week instead of $50 per day for inner-city parking sounds good, download the app and take a look.

 You can filter by car size - handy for folks with oversized utes or four-wheel-drives - and the type of parking required, whether it's a secure underground garage, a lock-up shed or even a driveway space on the street.
-Better still, the app lets you make cash on the side by renting out unused parking spaces at home.

-Free on IOS, Google Play
+Waze: Free on iOS, Google Play

 It gives you turn-by-turn voice navigation guidance and a live traffic map, but its real value comes in the form of road alerts.